 Step 2: Submit application to International Student and Scholar Services

-After gathering the necessary documents, submit an online OPT request and upload your documents or bring them to International Student and Scholar Services (do not staple them).
+After gathering the necessary documents, submit an OPT request in myStatus and upload your documents or bring them to International Student and Scholar Services (do not staple them).
 You will also provide the following as part of your OPT request:

 - OPT workshop review (review the workshop slides)